orex/supercell-site-hugo/content/benchmark/_index.md

   </table>
 </div>

-Compiled v1.2 shows slower performance due to compatibility with very old platforms.
+Binary v1.2 shows slower performance due to compatibility with very old platforms.
 Surprisingly slower performance of "native" binaries with 8 cores can be most probably explained by previous version of TBB library from Ubuntu repository, which was used for compiling the code.

 #### Recommendations